-Notification
+Title IX Notification

-Notification of findings and sanctions are simultaneously provided to the complainant and the respondent in separate correspondence from the investigator and the office imposing the sanction/s including an explanation of the weight of evidence using the appropriate standard of proof.
+Notification of findings and sanctions are simultaneously provided to the complainant and the respondent in separate correspondence from the Title IX Coordinator including an explanation of the weight of evidence using the appropriate standard of proof.
 However, some information may not be shared if it would violate any federal or state law, such as the Family Educational Rights and Privacy Act (FERPA).

-The complainant's notification includes findings related to violations of the policy, remedies offered or provided to the complainant, sanctions imposed on the respondent that directly relate to the complainant, and any other steps HU has taken to prevent the recurrence and eliminate a hostile environment, if such was found to exist.
+The complainant's notification includes findings related to violations of the Policy, remedies offered or provided to the complainant, sanctions imposed on the respondent that directly relate to the complainant, and any other steps HU has taken to prevent the recurrence and eliminate a hostile environment, if such was found to exist.
 Information contained in the notification may be limited due to applicable laws.

-In a case related to alleged sexual assault, stalking, or dating/domestic violence, the complainant's notification of outcome will also include the rationale for the findings related to violations of policy and all sanctions imposed on the respondent, not just those directly related to the complainant.
+In a case related to alleged sexual assault, stalking, or dating/domestic violence, the complainant's notification of outcome will also include the rationale for the findings related to violations of Policy and all sanctions imposed on the respondent, not just those directly related to the complainant.
 The respondent generally will not be notified of the individual remedies offered or provided to the complainant.

 Complainants and respondents are informed of appeal procedures within their notifications.
 HU encourages the parties to maintain confidentiality of all communication related to findings and sanctions.

-Sanctions
+Title IX Sanctions

-When the Policy on Sexual Misconduct is violated, sanctions are determined based on several factors, including the severity of the conduct and any prior policy violations.
+Sanctions are determined based on several factors, including the severity of the conduct and any prior policy violations.
 In addition, HU may take steps to address the effects of the conduct on victims and others, including, but not limited to, counseling and support resources, academic and housing assistance, change in work situations, leaves of absence, and training or other preventative measures.
 Sanctions and remedial actions aim to eliminate any hostile environment, prevent sexual misconduct from recurring, and remedy any discriminatory effects on a complainant or others.
+HU may impose more severe sanctions if there are prior founded conduct violations on the respondent's student or employment record.

-Sanctions and corrective actions are3:
+Sanctions and corrective actions are28:

 - Verbal warning

 - Written warning

 - Advisory Letter

 - Monitoring

 - Disciplinary hold on academic and/or financial records

 - Performance improvement/management process

-- Required counseling or therapy, including confirmation of attendance and ability to safely return to campus

 - Required training or education

 - Campus access restrictions

 - Loss of oversight, teaching or supervisory responsibility

 - Probation

 - Demotion

 - Loss of pay increase

 - Revocation of offer (employment or admissions)

 - Disciplinary suspension

+- Deferred suspension

 - Suspension with pay

 - Suspension without pay

 - Exclusion

 - Expulsion

 - Degree revocation

-- No contact directive (with respect to an individual)

 - Loss of privileges

 - Termination of employment

 - Termination of contract (for contractors)

 - No trespass orders

-3 Listed sanctions may not be applicable to all respondents.
+28 Listed sanctions may not be applicable to all respondents.
 The list includes potential sanctions applicable to HU employees and students.